 If, therefore, these suggestions are all followed in the same way, I expect the same result.
 There are probably better ways; there are undoubtedly worse ways.
 I discourage, however, the notion that compromise is always permissible.
 Below, for example, I state that the home should have no TV and no sugar.
 I then advocate a self-teaching program that has mathematics and free reading as its basis.
 It is entirely possible that this self-teaching program would fail in a home that still contains a TV and children who are still in a sugar-influenced mental state.Dr.
 Art Robinson

 If it’s the kitchen table, that’s fine.
 Just make sure that books and things are nearby, and all the school supplies (which isn’t much!).
 They just need to be easily accessible so that when it’s time for school, it’s really time for school, not looking around for lost pencils, rulers, and books.

-Go to this website and have the kids do the placement tests for Saxon Math.
+Go to this website and have the children do the placement tests for Saxon Math.

 For children who are not strong readers yet (usually under eight): All they really need right now is to memorize addition and subtraction facts up to twelve, and then start on memorizing multiplication up to 12.
 I used flashcards, and also found these very helpful for a fun way to break up the repetition of flash cards:

 Just start with Visual Math worksheets, and then move to the other sets.
 The addition to multiplication sheets were especially helpful.